BlackDice/scent/readme.md

 # SCENT: A System-Component-Entity framework

+*Make a great game with scent.
+It smells really good !*

-Scent is framework based on [Ash framework](http://www.ashframework.org/) and rewritten for the purpose of multi-player games.
+Scent is framework heavily based on the [Ash framework](http://www.ashframework.org/) and rewritten for the purpose of multi-player games.
 Basic idea is very similar however coding style is quite different.
 It's simplified in some cases and made more strict where it matters.

 Main idea of this approach is [composition over inheritance](http://en.wikipedia.org/wiki/Composition_over_inheritance).
-You are no longer creating objects with all its properties together.
+You are no longer creating objects with all of its properties in one big messy object.
 Instead you are composing entities from small pieces called components.
 That way you can create various combinations without duplicating any code.

 ## Terminology